keboola/developers-docs/extend/component/tutorial/output-mapping.md

 Output mapping is therefore used when your application needs to send data to the customer project -- these are typically **extractors** and **applications**.
 Implementing the input mapping requires three steps:

-- turning on the default bucket option (or adding input mapping to the component UI)
+- turning on the default bucket option (or adding output mapping to the component UI)
 - adding output mapping to the component source code
 - verifying